mjosaarinen/brutus/README.md

 test on.
 BRUTUS runs on most modern Linux systems, including better-equipped embedded systems.
 The codebase is fairly small, about 1000 lines total.

+After fixing bunch of memory leaks and other horrendous bugs in the implementations (you guys really should not be qualified to work in security), the reference ciphers are now included with the BRUTUS package.

+The reference ciphers are now included with the package.

 The main advantage of BRUTUS over SUPERCOP is that it allows a rapid testing cycle.
 You can compile and run basic tests on all (nearly 200) candidate variants in just few minutes.
 You can also easily add your own